Will you believe me if I told you the number of people who go online every day is still growing with how open the internet is today?

 Sounds unbelievable, but in fact, according to Pew Research, “constant internet use among adults has risen by 5 percent in just the last three years.

-Not got enough time to read the article? have a look at this video by Simplilearn where they give a great overview to Digital Marketing in 5 minutes
+Not got enough time to read the article? have a look at this video by Simplilearn, where they give a great overview of Digital Marketing in 5 minutes.

 What is Digital Marketing?

-Any type of marketing activities that use an electronic device or the internet to communicate with current and prospective clients, companies by utilising digital platforms such as search engines, social media, email, and other websites is under the umbrella of digital marketing.
+For any marketing activity that uses an electronic device or the internet to communicate with current and prospective clients, companies utilise digital platforms such as search engines, social media, email, and other websites under the umbrella of digital marketing.

-Inbound marketing and digital marketing are almost the same thing, a professional inbound marketer may say, but there are some small variations.
-And I’ve heard a lot about how such minor variations are being found around the world in discussions with advertisers and business owners in Vietnam, U.S., U.K., Asia, Australia and New Zealand
+Inbound marketing and digital marketing are almost the same things, a professional inbound marketer may say, but there are some small variations.
+And I’ve heard a lot about how such minor variations are being found worldwide in discussions with advertisers and business owners in Vietnam, U.S., U.K., Asia, Australia and New Zealand.

 What Role Does Digital Marketing Play In A Successful Company?

 While there is still a role for conventional marketing such as print advertising, telephone contact, or physical marketing can exist, digital marketing may occur electronically and online.
-This means that there are many more opportunities for brands, including email, video, social media, and search engines, to reach consumers.
+This means that brands have many more opportunities, including email, video, social media, and search engines, to reach consumers.

 Digital marketing is essential for your company and brand recognition at this point.
 It seems like there is a website for every other brand.
-Even if they don’t at least they have a digital ad campaign or a social media presence.
+Even if they don’t, they have a digital ad campaign or a social media presence.
 Digital content and marketing are so pervasive that it is now anticipated and relied on by customers as a way to learn about products.

-Long story short, you’ll need to accept certain elements of digital marketing to be successful as a company owner.
-Since it has so many choices and techniques associated with digital marketing, you can get innovative and experiment on a budget with a range of marketing tactics.
+Long story short, you’ll need to accept certain digital marketing elements to be successful as a company owner.
+Since it has so many choices and techniques associated with digital marketing, you can get innovative and experiment on a budget with various marketing tactics.

 You can also use resources such as analytics dashboards to monitor the progress and ROI of your campaigns with digital marketing, rather than you do with conventional advertising content, such as a billboard or print ads.